"My vision is providing unique, handcrafted, contemplative artworks that speak to quality and the hand of the maker".

 "Creating and viewing art should be a contemplative experience grounded in integrating sensations, knowledge, and emotions"

-I am an internationally exhibited fine art photographer and process historian/ printer.
-Alongside creating contemporary digital photographic artwork I specialise in combining 21st century digital imagery with 18th and 19th century antiquarian photographic printing processes, creating hand crafted, unique state artworks.
+I have exhibited internationally and my work is held in various collections including university and gallery collections around the world.
+Alongside creating both contemporary & photographic fine art, I specialise in combining 21st century digital imagery with 18th and 19th century antiquarian photographic printing processes, creating hand crafted, unique state artworks.
 The result is a wonderful intersection between the material nature of these one of a kind, precious and historical articles and the ephemeral nature of the digital image in the internet age.
 It is through this intersection that I seek to create a pause for the viewer to see the digital world through the paradigm of a more refined, artisan and bespoke framework.

-I am a qualified life development coach with a Masters of Science (Coaching Psychology), and run an evidence based practice grounded in positive psychology and mindfulness.
-I coach others in professional environments to achieve more balanced mind states.
-I hold creative photographic and mindfulness workshops and retreats that incorporate mindfulness into an arts based framework at my Studio Atelier located in a beautiful 25 acre rainforest property in the Byron Hinterland.
+I have 7 university degrees and am a qualified life development coach with a Masters of Science (Coaching Psychology), and run an evidence based practice grounded in positive psychology, mindfulness & creativity.
+I also offer creative workshops and retreats that incorporate mindfulness into an arts based framework at my Studio Atelier located in a beautiful 25 acre rainforest property in the Byron Hinterland.